awinogrodzki/next-firebase-auth-edge/README.md

 Official `firebase-admin` library relies heavily on Node.js internal `crypto` library and primitives that are unavailable inside [Next.js Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).

-This library aims to solve the problem of creating and verifying custom JWT tokens provided by **Firebase Authentication** using Web Crypto API available inside Edge runtimes
+This library aims to solve the problem of creating and verifying custom JWT tokens provided by **Firebase Authentication** using Web Crypto API available inside Edge runtimes.

+## Features

+`next-firebase-auth-edge` is compatible with latest Next.js 13 features, such as [App Router](https://nextjs.org/docs/app) or [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/server-components)

+To allow gradual adoption of latest Next.js features, `next-firebase-auth-edge` works interchangeably with [getServerSideProps](https://nextjs.org/docs/pages/building-your-application/data-fetching/get-server-side-props) and legacy [Api Routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes)

+### zero bundle size
+The library does not introduce any additional javascript code to the client bundle.
+It works 100% on server side.

 ## Built on top of Web Crypto API